Eersel

 Eersel ([ˈeːrsəl]) is a municipality and a town in southern Netherlands in the province of North Brabant.
 Eersel is situated in the Campine (Kempen) area.

 Eersel is part of the Acht Zaligheden (Eight Beatitudes) and known for its attractive market.
-This market, together with the Hint, has been declared a protected village on October 19, 1967.
+This market, together with the Hint, has been declared a protected village on 19 October 1967.
 This has been done to guarantee the future survival of its authentic character.

 The spoken language is Kempenlands (an East Brabantian dialect, which is very similar to colloquial Dutch).

 Population centres

 History

 About 3,500 years ago the first inhabitants of the area of Eersel were builders of sepulchre hillocks or burial mounds of the Tumulus culture.
 Following them in the late Bronze Age the people of the Urnfield culture continued living there as has been proved by the urn with cremating ashes that has been found in ‘Schadewijk’.
 Before the Romans occupied this area, which they called Toxandria, the Eburones lived here.
 From the Roman period there are also archaeological finds.
 Many shards of Roman pottery are found between the church of Eersel and the hamlet ‘Schadewijk’.
 The Salian Franks that settled the area in the 4th century became known as Toxandrians.
 After the Roman time the region has been virtually depopulated.

 The Franks established themselves round 700 again in the region.
 They lived where high and lower grounds were laying close to each other.
 One of those high grounds was Ereslo.
 As from this time there is a form of government authority in this area.
 The Franks build their farms around a triangular square.
 This kind of settlement was called a domain which was the property of the high nobility of the Franks.

 The oldest known written indication of Eersel is found in the manuscript Codex Aureus of Echternach (or Liber Aureus) of the Abbey of Echternach.
 In this document is a charter included in which a certain Aengilbertus, son of late Gaobertus, with approval of his brother Verengaotus gives the property of the domain Eresloch to Saint Willibrord.

 In this registration of the year 712 the name of ‘Ereslo’ was transferred wrong to ‘Eresloch’.

-Wilibrord on his behalve gave the heritage to the Abbey of Echternach in Luxembourg.
+Wilibrord on his behalf gave the heritage to the Abbey of Echternach in Luxembourg.

-To approximately in the year 1000 Eersel belonged to the county of Taxandria.
+To approximately the year 1000 Eersel belonged to the county of Taxandria.